We can think of hierarchical/multilevel models as a way to partition and leverage variation at different levels.

 Ok, now, let’s consider the entire data set:

-.
+ID.
 Store the result in a

 separate data frame.
 Describe the spread and plot a histogram.
 What does